Japan looks at getting Western support for its proposed civil airlifter

 Kawasaki Heavy Industries is considering a joint venture with a foreign aerospace company to build and support a minimum-change civil version of its XC-2 airlifter, the YCX.
 The partner would share the cost of increasing the production rate beyond the two to four aircraft a year that Kawasaki would handle on its own, in addition to an intended Ministry of Defense order for up to 40 aircraft of the military version.
 Kawasaki would handle sub-assembly, design, development, systems ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Kawasaki Considers Foreign Partner For YCX Civil Airlifter".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Kawasaki Considers Foreign Partner For YCX Civil Airlifter".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.